bburns/PyVoyager/README.md

 PyVoyager
 ========================================

-PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio automatically, with each planet and target having a separate segment - but the smaller segments are interesting in themselves.
+PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio automatically, with each planet and target having a separate segment.

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
 I'm working on improving the centering/stabilization and coloring routines.